-All students interested in initial enrollment in the ROTC program should see an ROTC advisor at the Department of Military Science to obtain acceptance, scholarship information, and placement in the program.
+All students interested in initial enrollment in the ROTC program should see an ROTC advisor at the Department of Military Science to obtain acceptance, scholar-ship information, and placement in the program.
 Veterans, graduate students, and those with prior ROTC experience are encouraged to inquire about special accelerated programs designed to meet their needs.

-ROTC students are encouraged to enroll successively in all courses included in the Military Science curriculum.
-If necessary, the curriculum can be designed to permit students to take more than one ROTC academic course in one year.
-Enrollment in an appropriate Leadership Laboratory is an option to enrollment in some academic courses in the Military Science curriculum.
+ROTC students must enroll successively in all courses included in the Military Science curriculum.
+If necessary, students may make arrangements to take both the freshman and sophomore curriculum during their sophomore year.
+Enrollment in an appropriate leadership laboratory is required for cadets and not available to students who are not cadets.